-By now you are armed with a comprehensive understanding of Optimity, you have detailed demonstration of the ROI – both in terms of speed and value, and you are in a fully-informed position to decide whether to proceed with Optimity or not.
+By now you are armed with a comprehensive understanding of Optimity, you have a detailed demonstration of the ROI – both in terms of speed and value, and you are in a fully-informed position to decide whether to proceed with Optimity or not.
 Even if you decide not to proceed, you walk away with solid intelligence about your business, and a heightened understanding of planning tools in general.

 While the journey may vary from business to business, what doesn’t change is the fact that its a process of education.
 It’s an opportunity to educate yourself further about your business potential and challenges, and to see what a state-of-the-art planning process would look like in your business.